georust/proj/README.md

 ## Requirements

-By default, this crate depends on a pre-built library, so `libproj` (via `PROJ v7.1.x`) must be present on your system.
+By default, `libproj` (via `PROJ v7.1.x`) must be present on your system.
 While this crate may be backwards-compatible with older PROJ 7 and PROJ 6 versions, this is neither tested or supported.

 ## Optional Features
 Enable these in your `Cargo.toml` like so: